Highly secure encryptor for SWIFT payments

 be present in the slot to the left of the lower key.

-To the left of the keys is a keypad with 12 buttons, which is used
+To the left of the keys is a keypad with 12 buttons, used

-for entering the cryptographic keys.
+for entering cryptographic keys and parameters.
 To its left is a

 4 x 20 character LCD.